htoomgt/go-gin-rest-api-tutorial/README.md

 - Run this `go mod init`
 - That will create go.mod and can set the module name at go.mode. `module github.com/username/app-name`

-## How to code from another package in golang
+## How to call method or variable from another package in golang

 - At import of go file import `module-name/package-name` or `module-name/dir-name/package-name`
 - Example `github.com/htoomgt/go-gin-rest-api-tutorial/models` or `github.com/htoomgt/go-gin-rest-api-tutorial/src/models`
 - And then `package-name.FunctionName` or `package-name.VariableName`
 - Example `models.Person` or `configs.AppEnv`
 - Used CapticalCamel case for public visibility

+## Prerequisite

+- GO v.1.11^ language is needed to install on the pc.
+- MySQL server that can be connected from your pc
+- Create database at mysql server with a name "db_test"
+- Run the tbl_persons.sql at query workspace file located at src/database/migrations/

 ## To Test Run